anushkachaubey/NLP/README.md

 The `extract.ipynb` file is designed to extract questions from a math textbook PDF.
 It processes the text to identify chapters, problem sets, and individual questions.

+## How to run
+1. Download the `.ipynb` file from GitHub.
+2. Upload it to **Kaggle Notebooks** (`https://www.kaggle.com/code`) or run it on local
+3. Ensure book1.pdf is also downloaded in the same location
+4. Run the notebook

 ## How It Works

 1. **PDF Extraction**: The script reads the PDF using `pdfplumber` and extracts the raw text.